seanjams/OAuthTutorial/README.md

 ---

-Create a new directory titled `OAuthTutorial`.
+Create a new directory titled `simple-node-app`.
 Copy your clientID and client secret into an object like the one below in a new file `util.js`.

 ``` javascript
 //util.js